hotosm/docs/docs/projects/future-plans.md

     their map.
 For example, maybe they have great digitized features already, but need to field-verify them and add extra tag info.

-### E2E Site
+### A centralized E2E Site

 - We need a centralized entrypoint for E2E mapping to make the workflow more accessilbe.
 - Work a website to achieve this was started in
   [this project](https://hotosm.github.io/e2e-mapping), however,
-  capacity has been limited to continue it!
+  capacity has been limited to continue it so far.
-- Eventually, it is envisioned that we will have a place that users can access, to:
+- We envision to have a central place that users can access, to:
-  - Explain what E2E is, and what is possible.
+  - Understand what E2E is, and what it enables.
   - Showcase the tools used in E2E and their capabilities.
   - Some hand-holding tutorials to easily link together all the tools required to successfully carry out an E2E mapping project.
-- The key part here is an **interactive** tutorial, where the user can start by drawing an AOI for where they need to map, then each step will be explained, with helper buttons and visualisations to assist in the E2E mapping journey.
+    For the latter, we target an **interactive** tutorial, where the user can  start by drawing an AOI for where they need to map, then each step will be explained, with helper buttons and visualisations to assist in the E2E mapping journey.

-### Shared Login
+### Shared Login accross tools

 - All of our tools need a shared login mechanism.
 - Currently every tool has separate login, so a user visiting one tool